 Each competency module covers several objectives.
 You can download the core competencies and objectives here: MiCHWA Curriculum Objectives_2018.
 Successful completion of the curriculum does not currently result in college credit.

 In October 2017, MiCHWA began recognizing CHWs eligible for certification, based on MiCHWA CHW Training and accomplishment in the eight MiCHWA CHW Core Competencies.
 MiCHWA is working with key stakeholders and state partners to identify processes and policies to move forward with CHW certification recognized by the State of Michigan.
 Please see the MiCHWA CHW Registry page for more information.

 Additional CHW Training Materials

 There are now MiCHWA-developed modules for training CHWs on cancer prevention and control.
 These can be used in conjunction with MiCHWA’s Certification training or separate.
-These were development in partnership with the American Cancer Society and Spectrum Health, with collaboration from the Michigan Primary Care Association.
+These were developed in partnership with the American Cancer Society and Spectrum Health, with collaboration from the Michigan Primary Care Association.

 There are five total modules:

 - Lung Cancer Basics

 - Colorectal Cancer Basics

 To request the optional cancer modules, free of charge, please contact firstname.lastname@example.org.